 With the exception of a roof cover, carports are exposed to the elements much like a lean-to structure.
 The front, back and sides may be left open or screened with latticework for improved aesthetics.
 All carports must have permanent foundations.

-The details and restrictions for carports discussed in this section are also applicable to the construction of covered or enclosed boat storage facilities on residential lots.
-If you intend to construct one of these structures, you must obtain a building permit and submit site plans showing existing and proposed structure location(s), including well and/or septic (if applicable).
+The details and restrictions for carports found in this section also are applicable to the construction of covered or enclosed boat storage facilities on residential lots.
+If constructing one of these structures, a Building Permit must be obtained, and site plans showing existing and proposed structure location(s), including well and/or septic (if applicable), must be submitted.
 Structural plans are also required.

-Electrical work for carports will require an application for an electrical permit by a Master Electrician licensed with Prince George’s County
+Electrical work for carports requires an application for an Electrical Permit by a Master Electrician licensed with Prince George’s County

-If you are located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
-Unless erected by the homeowner, all home improvement projects require a contractor who is licensed with the Maryland Home Improvement Commission.
+If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
+Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.

 For applicable forms, visit Forms and Checklists.